DavideWiest/DavideWiest/README.md

 ## 👋 Hi, I'm Davide Wiest
 - 👀 I’m interested in **Web development** and **design**
-- 💞️ I’m looking to collaborate with small businesses to build great websites for them
-- 🌱 I’m currently developing an exclusive service that will make it easier to build and maintain websites
+- 🌱 Increasing my knowledge around django and tailwind css by working on small personal projects
-- 📫 You can reach me via E-Mail: **davide.wiest2@gmail.com**
+- 📫 You can reach me via E-Mail: **[davide.wiest2@gmail.com](mailto:davide.wiest2@gmail.com)**

 #### I can work with ...
 - Python